neringabickmore/moneypot/testing.md

     - Modals are fully functioning to notify the user when they did well with the task.
     - Modals are fully functioning to notify the user when they need to try again.
     - Modals are fully functioning to notify the user when they did well in completing all the tasks and they are progressing to the next level of the game.
-    - Modal form are fully functioning to notify the user that they gave completed all of the levels and tasks and that they have won the game.
+    - Modals are fully functioning to notify the user that they gave completed all of the levels and tasks and that they have won the game.
     - Audio if fully functioning (except for iOS) at a click of the button or the appropriate.
-    - The user is rewarded with a star eveyr time they complete the task correctly.
+    - The user is rewarded with a star every time they complete the task correctly.
 At this stage, the white star (empty) turns to yellow.
-    - The user get all of the stars wiped out when they progress through the levels but are again rewarded with a yellow star upon completion of the task correctly.
+    - The user gets all of the stars wiped out when they progress through the levels but are again rewarded with a yellow star upon completion of the task correctly.
-    - The user is also notified whith the change of the Task number and Level number to help them identify their progress.
+    - The user is also notified with the change of the Task number and Level number to help them identify their progress.

 - Dashboard for easy navigation

   - The user has many buttons to keep them engaged: